Soc 324 - Sociology of Sex Gender » 2019 » Quiz 1

 What are the areas that distinguish a social constructionist schema from other schemas that attempt to explain gender difference?

-C. Gender can understood by looking at our closest primate ancestors.
+C. Gender can be understood by looking at certain chromosomes.

 Question #13